Caught Live + 5: Release

 The "+5" studio tracks were re-released on their 1987 album Prelude.

-The 8-track tape version of this album has the distinction of being one of the few 8-tracks that is arranged exactly like the album, with no song breaks.
+The Caught Live tracks were also re-released on the 12th May 2023, as a part of the To Our Children's Children's Children 50th Anniversary Edition Boxset retitled as The Royal Albert Hall Concert - December 1969, also newly mixed by Stephen W Tayler in stereo and 5.1 surround.

+Reception

-While Caught Live + 5 managed to reach #26 during its American chart run, it missed the British listings completely, the first time this had occurred for The Moody Blues since their 1965 debut The Magnificent Moodies (although that album had reached number 5 on the NME album chart).
+While Caught Live + 5 managed to reach number 26 during its American chart run, it missed the British listings completely, the first time this had occurred for the Moody Blues since their 1965 debut The Magnificent Moodies (although that album had reached number 5 on the NME album chart).